triton-inference-server/triton_distributed/examples/llm/tensorrtllm/README.md

 1. **Tensor Parallelism Constraints**
    - Currently limited to TP=1 for both prefill and decode workers

+2. Currently streaming is not supported and results are returned all at once.

 ## References

 [^1]: Yinmin Zhong, Shengyu Liu, Junda Chen, Jianbo Hu, Yibo Zhu, Xuanzhe Liu, Xin Jin, and Hao